Ptrskay3/async-await/slides.md

 - Don't mix heavy synchronous and asynchronous code -> blocking the caller thread
 - message passing with channels > shared memory (usually)
 - shared memory deadlock - be careful with dependencies on other tasks
+- you __can__ invoke asynchronous code in synchronous context if you really want to
 - logging + concurrency is a very hard topic

 ---